 The identified net debt items are a negotiation between the sellers and buyers.
-The agreed upon net debt items are generally included within the purchase agreement within the definition of indebtedness.
+The agreedupon net debt items are generally included within the purchase agreement within the definition of indebtedness:

-Example No. 1: Annual bonuses vs. quarterly/monthly bonuses

-- Estimated closing date: March 1, 2022 - Due diligence net debt period: January 31, 2022 - Negotiation: - Annual bonuses: If the target paid annual bonuses each March for the services in the prior year, the seller should be responsible for paying the accrued bonuses (e.g., included within the purchase agreement's definition of indebtedness) as they received the benefits of the employee's work during that period.
-The accrued bonuses for January through March of the 2022 could also be negotiated. - Quarterly/monthly bonuses: This is similar to the January through March 2022 bonus above, in that it is an item that could be negotiated, so the time period in which the seller received a benefit is less than a full year's benefit.

-Example No. 2: COVID-19 liabilities

-Due to the COVID-19 pandemic, sellers have numerous liabilities (i.e., deferred employer payroll taxes due in FY20 and FY21 and potential payback of PPP loans) that need to be considered for net debt.
-Payroll taxes are generally not included within net debt, but since the deferred taxes are in a form of extended liquidity, the seller should be responsible to cover the liability.
+- Example 1: Annual bonuses vs. quarterly/monthly bonuses: - Estimated closing date: March 1, 2023 - Due diligence net debt period: January 31, 2023 - Negotiation: - Annual bonuses: If the target paid annual bonuses each March for the services in the prior year, the seller should be responsible for paying the accrued bonuses (e.g., included within the purchase agreement's definition of indebtedness) as they received the benefits of the employee's work during that period.
+The accrued bonuses for January through March of the 2023 could also be negotiated. - Quarterly/monthly bonuses: This is similar to the January through March 2023 bonus above, in that it is an item that could be negotiated, so the period in which the seller received a benefit is less than a full year's benefit. - Example 2: COVID-19 liabilities: - Due to the COVID-19 pandemic, sellers have numerous liabilities (e.g., deferred employer payroll taxes due in FY20 and FY21 and potential payback of PPP loans) that need to be considered for net debt.
+Payroll taxes are generally not included within net debt but since the deferred taxes are in a form of extended liquidity, the seller should be responsible to cover the liability.